dsharlet/array/README.md

 (\*) Unfortunately, this doesn't generate performant code currently and requires a few tweaks to work around an issue in LLVM.
 See the [matrix example](examples/linear_algebra/matrix.cpp) for the example code that produces good performance.
+To summarise, it is currently necessary to perform the accumulation into a temporary buffer instead of accumulating directly into the output, and I think this will be unnecessary when LLVM fixes a [basic issue](https://bugs.llvm.org/show_bug.cgi?id=45863).

 ### CUDA support